When the Bank of Canada rate cut 2025 was announced in September, it was more than a technical adjustment — it was a collective exhale.Â

 Â

-The Bank of Canada’s September decision to lower its key rate to 2.5% wasn’t about optimism.
-It was about managing momentum.
+The Bank of Canada’s September decision to lower its key rate to 2.5% wasn’t about optimism — it was about giving the economy breathing room.
+After months of slowing growth and easing inflation, the Bank is shifting from fighting pressure to finding balance.

 Â